chrisxfire/chrisxfire.github.io/content/notes/_net/user-interfaces/winui-3/xaml/mvvm-pattern/executing-logic-in-a-viewmodel/index.md

     </StackPanel>
 </Button>
 ```
-# Second Technique to Execute Logic in a ViewModel
+# second technique to execute logic in a viewmodel
 Use Commands.

 Assume that the user can only use the `Add` method (via the `Button)` when a certain condition is met:

-## Okay Approach
+## okay approach
 Add a `CanAdd` property to the ViewModel and a `IsEnabled` property to the View, then `x:Bind` them.
 When the `CanAdd` condition is met, the `Button` is enabled:
 ![](./XAML_MVVM-Pattern_Executing-Logic-in-a-ViewModel-image3.png)